Hazardous Materials Business Plan (HMBP)

 Hazardous Materials Inventory

-In this section, you will disclose an inventory of the chemicals you handle in reportable quantities.
+In this section, you will disclose an inventory of the chemicals you handle in quantities that exceed the reportable threshold.
 For specific information regarding each material you can reference the material's Safety Data Sheet.
-Since January 1, 2018, all California-regulated businesses must use the new Federal hazard categories to prepare the Hazardous Materials Inventory submittal in CERS.

 Site Map